-Ashley Bennett has been part of the Ka Pao Glasgow team since its conception in Glasgow's Botanic Gardens Garage in 2020.
+Ashley Bennett has been part of the Ka Pao Glasgow team since its opening in Glasgow’s Botanic Gardens Garage in 2020.
 A crucial part of the kitchen team, Ashley helped see the restaurant toward its first Bib Gourmand awarded in the following year’s Michelin Guide, before being promoted to Head Chef and securing its inclusion in the guide every year since.
 Ashley is passionate about the food and cooking of Southeast Asia, gaining further knowledge and experience under the tutelage of Sandy Browning at Ka Pao, and through her time spent with Hanuman Aspler at his cook school in Chiang Mai.
+Having initially trained in beauty therapy, Ashley entered the world of professional kitchens “late” at 22.
+Ashley says, “I’ve always loved cooking, even as a kid I’d be in the kitchen trying to help out, or just experimenting with flavours.
+I only really moved into kitchens properly when I was about 21 or 22, which in chef terms felt a bit “late.”
+But once I made that switch, it just clicked – I knew it was where I was supposed to be.”
+Ashley’s son, Shaun, now takes up a part time position in Ashley’s kitchen, as a kitchen assistant, while studying composition at Glasgow’s Royal Conservatoire.

 Cai Ap Bryn is a Welsh chef, hunter, and fire-cooking specialist known for his bold, honest approach to wild food.
 Cai developed a deep connection to the land and now champions sustainably sourced game, nose-to-tail butchery, and open-fire cooking.
 Specialising in venison and wild game, his work focuses on reconnecting people with the origins of their food through ethical sourcing and traditional preparation techniques.
 Cai is the founder of Game and Flames, offering live-fire catering, butchery workshops, and outdoor cooking events that celebrate the best of Britain’s wild larder.
 A regular face at national food shows and on the FieldSports Channel, Cai’s energetic demos and hands-on teaching style have made him a respected voice in the game and field-to-fork community.
 He’s twice been awarded the Eat Game Influencer of the Year, recognising his work in making wild food accessible, sustainable, and exciting.
 Whether cooking in woodland settings or leading feasts over open flames, Cai brings authenticity, passion, and a deep respect for the food he prepares.
 His mission is simple: to inspire others to cook, eat, and think more closely about where their food comes from.

 Originally from East Kilbride, just outside Glasgow, Craig began his culinary journey at Lanarkshire Catering School, where he built a strong foundation in classical cooking techniques.
-He then honed his skills in well-regarded kitchens, pubs and hotels across Glasgow, as well as several years at Ox and Finch, before moving to London to further his career.
-In October 2020, he was offered the opportunity to begin working under esteemed chefs Brett Graham, Jake Leach, and Josh Cutress at the renowned Harwood Arms, London’s only Michelin-starred pub.
+He honed his skills in well-regarded kitchens and pubs across Glasgow, as well as several years at Ox and Finch, before moving to London to further his career.
+In October 2020, he moved to London and worked under esteemed chefs Brett Graham, Jake Leach, and Josh Cutress at the renowned Harwood Arms, London’s only Michelin-starred pub.
 His time in London was driven by a desire for growth and the challenge of working in some of the industry's most demanding kitchens.
 After several conversations with Scoop MD Jonathan, the opportunity to return to Ox and Finch felt like the right next step.
 Having started his journey there, he credits the restaurant with opening his eyes to the possibilities within the industry.
 He values Ox and Finch’s ethos—where food and guest experience are always the top priorities.
 As Head Chef, Craig is committed to maintaining Ox and Finch’s reputation as a cornerstone of Glasgow’s dining scene.
-While embracing innovation, he understands the importance of preserving the restaurant’s identity, cultivating a warm and welcoming atmosphere, mirroring the intimate and personal hospitality he admired as a diner at Ox and Finch and later experienced at The Harwood Arms.
+While embracing innovation, he understands the importance of preserving the restaurant’s identity.
+The new menu introduces exciting new dishes while keeping a few beloved classics, ensuring returning guests can still enjoy their favourites—such as the much-loved cod cheek dish and the essential Ox and Finch chips.
+His goal is to cultivate a warm and welcoming atmosphere, mirroring the intimate and personal hospitality he admired as a diner at Ox and Finch and later experienced at The Harwood Arms.
+With a strong team in both the kitchen and front of house, he is eager to showcase what they can achieve together.
+With the reopening of Ox and Finch, Craig is fully dedicated to delivering exceptional food, fostering a great team culture, and ensuring every guest feels valued.
+His passion and commitment to the restaurant’s success are evident, and he looks forward to this next chapter with excitement and determination.

 After failing food tech at school, Dave knew that working with food was his perfect profession.
 But it took him another 14 years to realise this.
 The Mexican Viking (aka Gerrard Warrender) on the other hand, Realised this a lot sooner and went straight into kitchens once leaving school.
 These two then crossed paths in 2022 and shortly realised they shared a passion for good food.
 Good Mexican food.
 So in January 2023, THE BIG TAQUERO was born.
 And since then, these boys have been slinging the goods from their spot in Dumbarton ever since.
 Sometimes traditional, sometimes far from it.
 These boys are constantly changing things up on their menu.
 From the Mexican staple, Al Pastor, to the not so common Big Taq, their take on a Big Mac.
 Always inventive, always good crack and always passionate about serving a tasty plate of Mexican goodness.

-Located at Glasgow’s Cathedral Square, Michelin-bib awarded Celentano’s is an Italian-inspired, ingredient-led restaurant from chef-director Dean Parker and his wife and co-owner, Anna.
+Celentano’s is an ingredient & seasonally led Italian inspired restaurant from chef Dean Parker and his wife and co-owner, Anna.
+After 4 years in Cathedral Square, Celentano’s recently announced their relocated to Arthouse Glasgow after being awarded a Michelin Bib Gourman Award since they opened in 2021, and winning Scottish Restaurant of the Year at the Scran Awards in 2025.
 Built on a passion for sharing good food and drinks with family and friends, Celentano’s is inspired by the couple’s honeymoon in Italy, where they fell in love with the food culture and style of cooking and named their restaurant after a song they heard on repeat whilst they were there.
 With a nose-to-tail approach and minimal waste attitude, the menu blends traditional flavours with techniques such as fermentation and curing to create innovative yet wholesome dishes.

 Elliot Cunningham of open-fire concept Eat Lagom is a rising star of the UK’s food scene.
 Having worked in kitchens including Barbecoa, Yosma, Smokestak and Pizza Pilgrims as well as a stint at butcher’s Turner & George, his expertise around food and meat in particular is both instinctive and well-honed, leading him to create some incredibly exciting dishes in the kitchen at his permanent residency at Hackney Church Brew Co.